AhmedBadr2016/Our_Store/README.md

 ### 4. QA and README.md

+- To format run `npm run format`
+- To lint run `npm run lint`
+- To fix the linting `npm run lint:fix`
+- To test database `npm run test-db`
 - To tests for database run `npm run test-up`
 - To tests for routes run `npm run test-teardown`.

 ### 5. local host ports

+- Run `npm run start` to start the application
 - server is running on port 3000
+- go to http://localhost:3000/user/sign_up and create new user
+- go to http://localhost:3000/user/sign_in and open your user
+- go to http://localhost:3000/user/sign_in/order and create new order
+- go to http://localhost:3000/user/sign_up and create new user
+- go to http://localhost:3000/user/sign_in/order/:id/products and add products to your order
+- go to http://localhost:3000/order_product/:id and show products of your order